cdruet/LSGplate/README.md

 ## Outputs ##

 Answers and measures are written in `/home/pi/data` in a subfolder named by a short UUID.

-There are 2 files `questionnaire.csv` and
+There are 2 files `questionnaire.csv` and `mesures.txt`.
+Both contain the UUID of the run and a timestamp.